Risi Pouri-Lane: 2022 Birmingham Commonwealth Games

-She was named in the Black Ferns Sevens squad for the 2022 Commonwealth Games in Birmingham.
-She won a bronze medal at the event.
+She was named in the Black Ferns Sevens squad for the 2022 Commonwealth Games in Birmingham, and won a bronze medal at the event.

 She later won a silver medal at the 2022 Rugby World Cup Sevens in Cape Town.

 2022–23 World Rugby Women's Sevens Series

-After captain Sarah Hirini was unable to play for the rest of the 2023–24 World Rugby SVNS Series after rupturing a anterior cruciate ligament in the second game of the first tournament of the season in Dubai on 2–3 December, Pouri-Lane took over the captaincy of the Black Ferns for the remainder of the season, during which she led them to winning the Sevens league title.
-However, the team were only able to come third at the Grand Final in Madrid.
+After captain Sarah Hirini became unable to finish the 2023–24 World Rugby SVNS Series after rupturing a anterior cruciate ligament in the second game of the first tournament of the season in Dubai on 2–3 December, Pouri-Lane took over the captaincy of the Black Ferns for the remainder of the season, and led them to winning the Sevens league title.
+The team then came third at the Grand Final in Madrid.

 Over the course of the competition she played 43 games, and scored 15 tries.

 2024 Paris Olympics

 On 20 June 2024, it was announced that she had been selected as a member of the New Zealand Women's Rugby Sevens team for the Paris Olympics.
-With Sarah Hirini returning from injury in make the team, it was subsequently decided that Hirini and Pouli-Lane would co-captain the team.
+When Sarah Hirini returned to the team after recovering from injury, it was decided that Hirini and Pouri-Lane would co-captain the team.
 The team won the gold medal, defeating Canada 19–12 in the final.

+In February 2026 Pouri-Lane re-signed with New Zealand Rugby through to the Olympics in 2028.

+She scored her 70th sevens try in the final against Australia in Perth 2026.

 Fifteens

 Pouri-Lane made her test debut for the Black Ferns on 24 May 2025 at Albany, New Zealand against the United States in the final match of the Pacific Four Series.
 Later in July, she was named in the Black Ferns squad to the Women's Rugby World Cup.

+At the rugby she played in seven matches, scoring a try against Japan.